fedwiki/wiki-storage-leveldb/ReadMe.md

   * running `npm install 'your-github-id'/wiki-node`, if you are using github for deployment, or

-  * if you modified `package.json` inplace by running `npm install` from within the modified directory.
+  * if you modified `package.json` inplace, by running `npm install` from within the modified directory.
 See [npm-install](https://www.npmjs.org/doc/cli/npm-install.html) for more ideas.

 5. When starting Federated Wiki you will need to tell it to use LevelDB.
-This is done by adding the following configuration setting
+This is done by adding the following configuration setting:

 ```
 --database '{"type": "wiki-storage-leveldb"}'